Sudarkodi-Muthiah-repo/12weeksAWSworkshopchallenge/Week7/Mini_project/Deploy_and_scale_Django_applications_on_AWS_App_Runner.md

 ```
 pip freeze > requirements.txt
 ```
-Before you can deploy to AWS App Runner, you need to make some changes to the Django settings.py file located in django-apprunner/myproject/myproject/settings.py.
-First, we need to update the ALLOWED_HOSTS to allow AWS App Runner to serve the Django application:
+Before you can deploy to AWS App Runner, you need to make some changes to the Django **settings.py** file located in **django-apprunner/myproject/myproject/settings.py** First, we need to update the ALLOWED_HOSTS to allow AWS App Runner to serve the Django application:

 **settings.py**
 ```
 ALLOWED_HOSTS = [".awsapprunner.com"]
 ```
-Next, update and add the STATIC_URL and STATIC_ROOT settings for AWS App Runner and define WhiteNoise as staticfiles storage by adjusting the STORAGES setting:
+Next, update and add the STATIC_URL and STATIC_ROOT settings for AWS App Runner and define WhiteNoise as staticfiles storage by adjusting the **STORAGES** setting:
 ```
 STATIC_URL = "static/"
 STATIC_ROOT = BASE_DIR / "staticfiles"